 The State of Oregon provides Fund Exchange dollars for street projects.
-The City has accumulated \$601,398 of these funds as of 6/30/24 but had not assigned a specific project to them at the 2024-2025 Budget adoption time.
+The City has accumulated \$601,398 of these funds as of June 30, 2024, but had not assigned a specific project to them at the 2024-2025 Budget adoption time.
 The funds were left in contingency.

-At this time, we would like to transfer appropriation from contingency to capital so the funds can be used for the Section Street Rehabilitation project and the N Molalla Avenue Enhanced Crossing project.
+At this time, we would like to transfer appropriations from Contingency to Capital so the funds can be used for the Section Street Rehabilitation project and the N Molalla Avenue Enhanced Crossing project.
 Any balance that is not used will be rolled forward for future Fund Exchange projects.

-Street Contingency Resolution 2025-02.pdf
+Street Contingency Resolution 2025-02.draft.pdf